 Success at last

 Back to the warm June day.
 The report had landed—and success!
 Nearly three decades after the hyperinflation crisis that was seared into the national memory, the moment had arrived.
 Bulgaria had met the conditions to join the euro area.
-On New Year’s Day 2026, it will become the 21st member of the single currency.
+On New Year’s Day 2026, it became the 21st member of the single currency.

-This also marks the end of the currency board.
+This also marked the end of the currency board.
 For nearly three decades, as economic cycles, governments, and crises came and went, the board endured.
 What’s more, unlike in some other countries, it enjoyed great public support for keeping inflation low and reining in fiscal spending.
 Ordinary citizens said they were actually sad to see it go, which is notable for a rather arcane monetary policy instrument.